 We've made it a point to choose the perfect oil to cook our veggie chips.
 Less sensitive than most options on the shelves, canola is our oil of choice.
 For any canola nay-sayers, it's worth knowing that it isn't as awful as people think.
 Contrary to popular opinion, canola oil comes with many upsides!

 Canola oil is rich in monounsaturated fats and omega-3s, which supports our tickers and is said to reduce cholesterol levels and mitigate the risk of certain medical conditions.
 Though to reap the rewards of canola, it's crucial to keep its natural composition intact—and when we make our veggie chips, we like to keep it that way.

 When producing our veggie chips, no canola oil is scathed in the process.
-We use a low-pressure frying method, which prevents unwanted substances from appearing in the final product.
+We use a low-temperature frying method, which prevents unwanted substances from appearing in the final product, and centrifuge any excess oil from the chips.
 Plus, it makes the veggies' flavors shine, thanks to canola's neutral flavor.
-You'll taste the full spectrum of options, from savory-sweet tomato to taro to pepper to punchy onion, and more.
+You'll taste the full spectrum of options, from savory-sweet tomato to punchy onion, and more.
 Trust, you'll want to taste it ALL.

 The final outcome: a nutritious veggie chip that is full of flavor and none of the additives that are impossible to pronounce.
 Just pure ingredients that are treated with the same tender loving care we want to offer serial snackers.
 What's not to love?